Torawr777/Dining-Philosopher-Semaphores/README.md

-This is a program that simulates a solution for the "Dining Philosophers" problem.
+This is a program that simulates a solution for the "Dining Philosophers" problem by using semaphores.
 There are 5 chopsticks at the table (one between each pair of adjacent philosophers).
 In order to eat, a philosopher must acquire both the chopsticks adjacent to them.
 If they cannot, they are made to wait until they can.